Vegan Puttanesca Without Anchovies Recipe

 Chopping the olives, capes, garlic and parsley

 Now, in a small bowl, crush some whole peeled tomatoes with your hands.
 I think the consistency and flavour is better when you hand-crush tomatoes rather than purchasing a can of crushed tomatoes.
-I do the same in my pasta all’amatriciana recipe.
+I do the same in my pasta all’amatriciana recipe and in my creamy tomato pasta recipe.

 And finally, finely chop some fresh parsley.
 Now we’re ready to get cooking.